Frequently Asked Questions

 Yes, an entry may be based on another work or a true story.
 If the script is an adaptation or based on source material to which you do not own rights, you must indicate such on the title page.

-Should I include my name on the title page?
+Should I include my name or contact information on the title page?

-No, you should NOT include your name on the title page.
+No, you should NOT include your name or contact information on the title page.
 Our submissions and judging process is blind.

-Yes, we accept scripts for both one-hour and half-hour original television pilots.
+Yes, we accept scripts for both one-hour and half-hour original television/streaming pilots.
 Please indicate that your script is a pilot by including the word "pilot" on the title page.
-We do NOT accept spec scripts for television shows already in production or for previously produced shows.
+We do NOT accept spec scripts for series already in production or for previously produced series.
 We recognize that many of the most compelling cinematic narratives today are being produced for television or streaming.
 Our purpose is to introduce great storytellers to producers and agencies, whether their stories are intended for the big or small screen.
-There are no separate categories for film and television; all scripts are evaluated together.
+There are no separate categories for film and television/streaming; all scripts are evaluated together.

 What happens if, after entering the contest, my script is sold or optioned, or I earn more than $50,000 as a screenwriter?